Lombiq/Orchard-Walkthroughs/Lombiq.Walkthroughs/Readme.md

 # Lombiq Walkthroughs for Orchard Core

-# Add NuGet here after PR is accepted.

 ## About

 Orchard Core Walkthroughs module for teaching Orchard Core fundamentals by guiding trough the user in step by step guides.

 The module uses [shepherd.js](https://shepherdjs.dev/), for the walkthroughs.

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!
-You can use the setup recipe called *Walkthroughs* to enable the feature.
+You can use the setup recipe called _Walkthroughs_ to enable the feature.

 ## Walkthroughs